Standard Residential Tenancy Terms

 (a) on receiving the bond, the lessor must give the tenant a receipt for the bond;

-(b) the lessor must complete and sign the bond lodgement form and the tenant must do the same;
+(b) the lessor must complete the bond lodgment form provided by the Office of Rental Bonds and lodge the form with the Office;

-Condition report
+Condition Report

 21 (1) Within 1 day of the tenant taking possession of the premises, the lessor must give 2 copies of a condition report completed by the lessor to the tenant.